Pisces: Egyptian Tarot Khonsu XVIII

 Pisces is traditionally ruled by Jupiter, known to the Greeks as Zeus and to the ancient Egyptians as Amoun (or Amen).[4]
 Khonsu, god of the Moon, was thus ordained as the child of Mut and Amoun at Thebes.
 Jupiter, Zeus and Amoun were originally gods of the mountain, and of the seas and rains that replenish the earth with new life and growth.
 Amoun is a mysterious god.
 He is self-created, and his location, unlike the sky-gods Horus, Hathoor and Nuit, is below the horizon.
 He is the Hidden God.

 The Qabalah throws further light on the association between the Hidden God and the mysteries of Pisces, sign of the Fishes.
 The twenty-ninth path connects the material universe (Malkuth) with the animating power of Venus (Netzach), the morning and evening star.
-The magical power of the path of Pisces is the Twilight of the Place.
+The symbolic weapons of the path of Pisces are the Twilight of the Place, and the Magical Mirror.
 As the days begin to lengthen in the northern hemisphere, the twilight is very noticeable.
 This is especially so with the lengthening of shadows near sunset, before Venus, the first and brightest star of the evening sky, appears in the west.
 The magical twilight is also the special light of a room prepared for ritual.
 Candles and the smoke of incense provide ideal conditions for the arising of spectral images.
-The Magical Mirror is thus the magical weapon of Pisces.

 Child of the Sons of the Mighty

-The descent of this path is the incarnation or embodiment of each creature, while the ascent of it implies knowledge of the Occult Intelligences.
+The descent of this path is the incarnation or embodiment of each creature, while the ascent of it implies knowledge of the Occult Intelligences, which bears a relation with the manas or ‘inward sense’ of the Hindi doctrines, for it is the principle of mind itself, which forms objects formed from the five senses.

 The magical powers of the twenty-ninth path are of Bewitchments and Casting Illusions.
-When the light of the Moon is shed upon the earth (as ego), then the mind is bedazzled by magical glamour.
-It becomes absorbed in its own reflections, attributing objective reality to that which is no more than fleeting shadows.
-The shades (spirits, shadows) of the Moon may therefore deceive the foolish and profane.
-The gift of clairvoyance in the etymological sense of the word (‘clear sight’), on the other hand, is bestowed on those who truly desire to seek out the truth.
+When the light of the Moon is shed upon the earth, as the conditioned view of the ego, then the mind is bedazzled by glamours or enchantments.
+It becomes absorbed in its own reflections, attributing reality or True Self to that which is no more than fleeting shadows.
+The shades (spirits, shadows) of the Moon may therefore deceive the foolish and indeed, all men are deceived by such phantoms, mistaking them for reality, unless they are prepared to practice concentration and meditation for a long time.
+The gift of clairvoyance in the etymological sense of the word (‘clear sight’) is bestowed on those who truly desire to seek out the truth.
 It should be understood that ‘clairvoyance’ or clear-sightedness as intended here has nothing to do whatsoever with any kind of psychic vision.

 Notes